 She didn’t kill it.
 Instead, the rat scurried off.
 That was the first of many encounters with rats at Grandma’s house over the next year.
 Back in Pine Lawn Preschool, the teacher had read a story to us about how the Pied Piper used music to trick all of Bremen’s mice into following him to their deaths in a river.
 I had also seen Mighty Mouse cartoons on TV, but these were not mice.
 Grandma’s house was filled with rats.
 Lord, there were so many.
 At times I wondered, if I opened my mouth the wrong way, if a rat might jump into it.
 The fear of rodents crawled into my head.
 I started looking for them everywhere.
 I’d see them underneath the couch and bed, brown, black, and gray ones running in circles playing with their young.
 The black and gray ones were the scariest.
 They were the biggest and they didn’t move away when they saw us.

 It turns out Grandma had more in common with rats than I knew.
 With her own litter of eight children, about half of them lived nearby, she was a mama rat.
 While male rats abandon their off spring at birth, the females, who are apparently excellent providers, care for them.
-By 1971 when Chung and I arrived in Rayville, Uncle Bill, who was Grandma’s husband, had long abandoned his litter.
+By 1971 when Chung and I arrived in Rayville, Grandma’s husband, a man I only met once, had long abandoned his litter.
 As an uneducated black woman in the South raising children in the 1950s and 1960s, Grandma had to make do.
 I never saw him nor heard anyone mention his name while I lived there.
 I didn’t even know he was still alive until years later.

 Grandma left me alone with Chung on the weekends in front of the big television in the living room while she ran errands.
 I felt as protective of my little sister as I could, playing with her on the floor and holding her hand.
 She was the only reminder of our life in Missouri.
 The TV was a safe place.
 Rats didn’t come out much in the daytime unless they smelled food.